ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/centos-apache.md

 <a id="5-configure-apache-webserver" name="5-configure-apache-webserver"></a>
 ### 3. Configure Apache webserver

-1. Give proper permissions to the project directory by running:
+**a.** Give proper permissions to the project directory by running:

 ```sh
 chown -R apache:apache /var/www/